valtimo-platform/valtimo-documentation/reference/modules/form.md

 property in the JSON stored in the `data` field of the object.

 In order for Valtimo to find the correct object, the following needs to be configured correctly:
-- A zaak is linked to the current dossier by using a zaak instance link
+- A zaak is linked to the current case by using a zaak instance link
 - A Zaken API configuration exists that has a base URL matching the zaak instance link URL
 - A zaakobject exists in the Zaken API that links the zaak to an object in the Objects API
 - An Objecten API configuration exists that has a base URL matching the object URL in the zaakobject